the website of Lisa Nachmias Davis, Attorney at Law

 PROTECTIVE SERVICES: To report cases of suspected abuse, neglect or exploitation, call the toll-free In State referral line at 1-888-385-4225, Out of State call Infoline at 1-800-203-1234.
 After Hours Elder Abuse Emergencies, In State call Infoline at 211, Out of State call Infoline at 1-800-203-1234.
 (I'm tired of the State changing the location for this information on its website!)

-The Connecticut Elder Law website (CTElderLaw.org) Consumer-oCT Partnership for Long Term Careriented site on Connecticut Elder Law topics.
+The Connecticut Elder Law website (CTElderLaw.org) Consumer-oriented site on Connecticut Elder Law topics.
 Maintained by Connecticut Legal Services with support from the ABA, the Eastern Connecticut Area Agency on Aging and the CHOICES program.
-Direct link to Legal Services Network pamphlets for consumers.
-Direct link to Public Benefit Information page without frame.
+Now part of the Legal Services Network "ctlawhelp" site with information on all kinds of topics.
+Direct link to Goverment Benefit Information page.

 CT Hospice Includes information on inpatient and home care hospice services.

-CT Long-Term Care Ombudsman's office CT's long-term care ombudsman talks about advocacy volunteers and fundraising
+CT Long-Term Care Ombudsman's office CT's long-term care ombudsman talks about advocacy volunteers and fundraising.
+CTlawhelp page with phone numbers.

-Link forwards to a page in the Office of Policy & Management agency of CT, but the stuff is still there -- navigate the left-hand column options.
-More complete than the Insurance Department site; includes a wealth of statistical information on long-term care, a summary of Medicare eligibility limits for long-term care.
-Publishes a PDF booklet (current to 4/2008 as of this writing) with prices for each nursing home AND home health agency in the state.
+CT Partnership for Long Term Care Thank you David Guttchen for continuing to have (relatively) easy to find and USEFUL information.
+Keep clicking to the OPM pages that have the good stuff.
+More complete than the Insurance Department site; includes a wealth of statistical information on costs of long-term care, a summary of Medicare eligibility limits for long-term care.
+Links to OPM "Cost of Care in Connecticut" (PDF) (change year in URL to get current year info); has prices for each nursing home AND home health agency in the state.

-CT Public Health Dept. Includes page with Public Health Code and regulations.
-You can write to the department for their annual review of nursing homes and home health agencies, or download the nursing home book index or entire book.
-(PDF)
+CT Public Health Dept. USED TO includes page with Public Health Code and regulations.
+As usual with the rest of the horrible CT portal you can't find everything easily anymore but can search.
+You can write to the department for their annual review of nursing homes and home health agencies, or download the nursing home book.
+(PDF) The catch: the info is current only to 2011-2012.
+You can still check on licensure (SNF or RCH?) at elicense.ct.gov

 CT Rental Assistance programs RAP regulations: 17b-812-6, 17b-812-9 and 17b-812-11a.